cjcchen/poc/README.md

 ## PoW

-1. go to oracle_script
+1. Go to oracle_script

 		cd oracle_script

-2. Add the ipaddress to iplist.txt
+2. Add the IP address to iplist.txt
-3. Run script to generate certificates
+3. Runthe the script to generate certificates

 		./generate_pow_config.sh

-Once the certificates are generated, place the outputs to the deploy folder
+Once the certificates are generated, place the outputs in the deploy folder.

 	cp *.txt pow/deploy/
 	cp cert/* pow/deploy/cert/

-Run the script to deploy the server to the machines list in the iplist.txt.
+Run the script to deploy the server to the machines listed in the iplist.txt.

     sh run_svr.sh